rtCamp/Frappe-Manager/docs/guides/app-management.md

 # App Management

-Install apps when you create a bench or later from a bench shell.
+Install apps when you create a bench, or add and update them later with `fm update --apps`.

 Install during create: